 ||Store in tightly closed cookie tin to age for at least a week or two. |

-Some descriptions say that traditionally the cookies are quite simple with a half almond placed in the center before glazing with sugar-glaze or chocolate.
+Traditionally the cookies are quite simple with a half almond placed in the center before glazing with sugar-glaze or chocolate.
 I did all chocolate, because, well....chocolate!